pokutuna/vscode-gnome2like-theme/README.md

 ## License

 GPL-3.0.
-This is a derivative work based on the gnome2 theme from color-theme.el:
+This is a derivative work based on the gnome2 theme from color-theme.el.

+### Original color-theme.el authors:

 - Copyright (C) 1999-2000 Jonadab the Unsightly One
 - Copyright (C) 2000-2003 Alex Schroeder